WSE-research/QADO-datasets/README.md

 Edit the environment variables in `config.sh` to adjust the setup for your needs.
 You can change the following properties:
 * `ADMIN_PWD`: The password for the `admin` user.
 It's recommended to change it.
+* `STARDOG_VERSION`: The stardog version you want to use.
+It has to be compatible with your license.
+You need to select a valid [Stardog Docker Image tag](https://hub.docker.com/r/stardog/stardog/tags).
 * `STARDOG_PORT`: The external port at which the stardog instance is available after the configuration has been finished.
 * `STARDOG_DB_NAME`: The name of the database where the QADO dataset will be stored.